Assistant Director Spotlight: Monique Roy – Education Program

-How did you become an expert in Adult Learning Theory?
+How did you become an expert in adult education?

-After I finished my Master’s in Leadership Studies I was working in Adult Ed, and as a true education professional, I needed to learn more about Adult Ed.
+After I finished my master’s in Leadership Studies I was working in adult education, and as a true education professional, I needed to learn more.

-I enrolled in a CAGS program with a concentration in Adult Ed, which allowed me to take the coursework I was learning and apply it directly to the students I was working with.
+I enrolled in a CAGS program with a concentration in adult education, which allowed me to take the coursework I was learning and apply it directly to the students I was working with.
 The coursework and simultaneous application allowed me to develop an understanding that wouldn’t have been possible otherwise.

 What would say your favorite thing about the job is?

 Because I wear so many hats I have a number of favorite things.
 One great thing is that as a certification officer, I get to sign off on forms that our students need for the certification they came here to get, so that’s fantastic.

 I also love helping students with their internships.
 It’s a really exciting feeling to be out in the field practicing the work that you’re training and preparing for.